rstamatov/FAST-CHIMP/README.md

 ## Resizing and oversegmentation
 5. Now the restored images will be resized to match the dimensions of the trained segmentation model.
 We also need to perform an oversegmentation, to help with the tracking step later.
 To perform both actions, run the script "overseg_and_resize.py":

-   python overseg_and_resize.py 20 0.1
+   python overseg_and_resize.py 5 0.1

 The two arguments are Watershed segmentation parameters - intensity threshold and tolerance.
 You can vary them and inspect the results in the folder "overseg" which the script will create.
 The default values should be OK.
 You should look for an oversegmentation where a chromosome is roughly split into 10 chunks.
+To visualize the segmentations, load them in Fiji and apply a lookup table, e.g. "glasbey on dark".

 ## Segmentation
 6. Apply the provided Embedseg model on the images in the "resized" folder.
 The model will place the segmentations in a folder "inference/prediction".